department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/study-at-foreign-schools.md

 If you don’t do this, it could affect when you get benefits.

-**If you plan to attend the foreign school for more than one year**, tell the school within 120 days of when you want to re-enroll for another year.
+**If you plan to attend the foreign school for more than one year,** tell the school within 120 days of when you want to re-enroll for another year.
 Ask the certifying official to submit an enrollment certification for you.
 Normally, foreign schools certify their students for one academic year.
 So you'll need to make sure the school knows your plans for continued enrollment to avoid any delay in getting your benefits.
 </li>

 </li>